deepskystacker/DSS/Installers/README.txt

 16. As requested by Ray Butler, use relative paths in saved file lists while continuing to accept older file lists using absolute paths.

-17. Miscellanous other performance tweaks.
+17. Miscellaneous other performance tweaks.

 18. Display lens aperture information in the image lists for DeepSkyStacker and DeepSkyStackerLive.